 The nature of DDSN's jobs dictates the design of the individual work systems, but in each case the systems are built around interdisciplinary teams, adequately trained and cross-trained to ensure consistent delivery of services and programs.
-The department devotes 63 percent of its FTE workforce to its human services operations.
+The department directs more than 93 percent of its FTE workforce to its human services operations and minimizes administration.
 (See Figure 7.1-15) Staff responsible for working directly with consumers must successfully complete pre-employment orientation (and continuing education over the course of their employment) in courses that support the guiding principles of health, safety and well-being, dignity and respect, individual and family participation, personal growth and accomplishments.
 Supervisory staff is taught to observe, encourage and reinforce behaviors that exemplify the organization's over-arching objectives.
 DDSN has established career progressions for those employees who consistently exhibit competencies identified as critical to its mission.

-- Improvement/Quality Management strategy involves the regular review and updating of its policies and procedures based upon appropriate assessments and measures.
-This information is passed along to all of its stakeholders through various means of communication, including its updated and improved website, emails, departmental Sharepoint sites, publications, public announcements, training materials, group training sessions, and experiential training.
+- 5.2 Effective Communication and Knowledge/Skill/Best Practice Sharing: DDSN's Quality Improvement/Quality Management strategy involves the regular review and updating of its policies and procedures based upon appropriate assessments and measures.
+This information is passed along to all of its stakeholders through various means of communication, including its updated and improved website, emails, departmental SharePoint sites, publications, public announcements, training materials, group training sessions, and experiential training.
 Because the DDSN network is spread across the entire state, the agency has invested in videoconferencing equipment available to all staff as necessary.
 Interdepartmental and counterpart meetings are integral to the organization's communication strategy. - 5.3 Recruitment, Hiring, Placement and Retention of New Employees: Recruitment efforts are directed toward ensuring the maintenance of a capable, satisfied and diverse workforce.
 DDSN utilizes a variety of recruitment strategies in an effort to reach a diverse applicant pool, including posting vacancies on the State Government online job site, and the utilization of a wide range of online and classified advertisement, professional journals, community publications, and road signage.
 (See Figure 7.4-3 and Figure 7.4-4)